-Green chutney/mint chutney is often made at home as a side or dip for appetizers and starters.
-So if someone has guests coming over, it is best to serve the guests some yummy appetizers and green chutney.
+Green chutney/mint chutney is often made at home as a side or dip for yummy appetizers and starters.
+So if someone has guests coming over, it is best to serve the guests some appetizers with green chutney.

 However, there are many main course dishes which complement green chutney very well.
 Do check out my blog post on how to make these main course meals as well.
 Green chutney surely adds an extra edge to many of the main course meals.

 The following are dishes that complement well with the green chutney.

 - Dosa: Dosa is mainly eaten in the southern part of India.
 It is similar to pancakes.
 But the only difference between dosa and pancake is that dosa is thin compared to pancakes.
 Dosa made out of a fermented batter formed using rice and black gram.

 - Samosa: It is a form of a pastry which can either be fried of baked.
 It perhaps among the most widely popular appetizer dish.

 - Sandwich: Green chutney is very widely enjoyed when used as a spread for making sandwiches.
 In-fact in Indian cuisine “chutney sandwich” is very popular.
 It is nothing but a simple veggie sandwich filled with fresh vegetables and green chutney as a spread.
 Green chutney recipe for sandwich is widely popular and super simple to make.
 So please try it out today!

 - Chaat: Chaat is a popular snack wide eaten in Indian subcontinent.
 Green chutney is widely used in chaat.
 Chaat has many different varieties.
 Do check out my blog for different chaat recipes.

 - Dhokla: This appetizer dish originates from Gujarat and it is made from fermented batter formed using rice and chickpeas.